External Funding Opportunities

 Free Competition in the Humanities

 This subsidy aims at research programmes consisting of a minimum of two tightly interconnected projects, resulting in a synthesizing end product.
-As a rule in this framework a senior researcher and a number of PhD and/or postdoctoral researchers collaborate on a specific research theme.
+As a rule in this framework a senior researcher and a number of PhD and postdoctoral researchers collaborate on a specific research theme.
 More information.

 PhDs in the Humanities

 The aim of this PhD programme is to attract young research talent in the humanities so as to counteract the trend of an aging scientific staff.
 Two types of PhD position can be applied for: standard PhD positions and PhD positions for lecturers.
-Proposals can only be submitted for PhD students who are pre-selected by the deans of the faculties involved.
+Proposals can only be submitted for PhD students who are selected by deans of the faculties involved.
 More information.

 The aim of the Rubicon programme is to encourage talented researchers at Dutch universities and research institutes run by KNAW and NWO to dedicate themselves to a career in postdoctoral research.
 Rubicon offers researchers who have completed their doctorates in the past year the chance to gain experience at a top research institution outside the Netherlands (maximum of two years).
 The programme also offers talented researchers from abroad the opportunity to obtain grants to spend one year conducting research in the Netherlands.
 More information.